callumhackett/obsidian_polka_theme/README.md

 # Polka

-This customizable theme adds some colorful minimalism to Obsidian in light and dark modes, with characteristic dots in the ribbon.
+This theme adds some colorful minimalism to Obsidian in light and dark modes, with characteristic dots in the ribbon.

 ![Preview](polka_full_size.png)